chrishumboldt/Webplate/README.md

 Getting Started
 ========

-This is a simple process that requires you dropping a copy of the Webplate directory into your project and including the <b>webplate/stack.js</b> in your head tag.
+This is a simple process that requires you dropping a copy of the Webplate directory into your project and including the <b>webplate/stack.js</b> file in your head tag.
 Below is a basic example and note that the <b>id</b> of <b>webplate-stack</b> is required.

 ```
 <head>